What is ADD?

 - slow learning pace.

 These complaints cause problems in everyday life.
-For example, they find it difficult to keep up with school or to connect with classmates.
+For example, they find it challenging to keep up with school or to connect with classmates.
 This can cause them to develop a negative self-image.
 They can also suffer from mood swings, anxiety or sadness.

 Treatment of ADD